jnidzwetzki/jnidzwetzki.github.io/_posts/2022-03-08-postgres-with-assert.md

 #endif
 ```

 As can be seen in the listing, the Assert macro are only active if the `USE_ASSERT_CHECKING` option is set (or `FRONTEND` code is compiled).
-Otherwise, it is replaced by `true` statements in the code at compile time, which disables them.
+Otherwise, the Assert macro is replaced by `true` statements at compile time, which disables the evaluation of the Assert conditions.

 To check whether the current PostgreSQL installation evaluates Assert statements or not, the following command can be executed: